owenmbrown/did-credential-manager/README.md

 # Issuer
 Creates and signs Verifiable Credentials (VCs).
 Stores DID documents in MongoDB (for now).
 Provides VCs to users.
 ## Running
+1. [Install](https://www.mongodb.com/docs/manual/installation/) and run mongodb locally.
+Or run it on [Atlas](https://www.mongodb.com/cloud/atlas/register) (or similar) and update the mongo uri
-1. Go to the isssuer/backend directory
+2. Go to the isssuer/backend directory
-2. Install packages `npm install`
+3. Install packages `npm install`
-3. Run with nodemon `npx nodemon`
+4. Run with nodemon `npx nodemon`
-4. Use endpoints
+## Endpoints
  * POST `localhost:5000/issuer/register-did`
      - Creates a new DID & store it in MongoDB
      - Returns a the did document
        ```
        {
            "did": "did:ethr:0x5678...",
            "privateKey": "SOME_PRIVATE_KEY"
        }
  * POST localhost:5000/issuer/issue-vc
      -  Issue a Verifiable Credential (VC)
      -  Include subject's did and the claim that is being made about them in the request body
          ```
          {
            "subjectDid": "did:ethr:0x5678...",
            "claim": { "age": 25 }
          }
      -  Returns the VC payload in the response body
          ```
          {
            "vc": "eyJhbGciOiJI..."
          }

 # User
 Stores the issued VC in MetaMask via snap.